zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 While the resulting number of constraints that we have obtained is impractical for any real application, the breakdown per operation helps to identify the operations of FHEW and TFHE that require more effort to prove in zero knowledge.
 The significant number of constraints that come from emulating the FHE rings in the ZKP field (by applying modular reductions) hints at the need to develop proof systems tailored for the structure in which computations take place.

-All the code from our arithmetization of FHEW and TFHE can be found here [repo].
+All the code from our arithmetization of FHEW and TFHE can be found here in our [circomlib-fhe repo](https://github.com/zkFHE/circomlib-fhe).

-If you are interested in learning how to implement high-assurance code in Circom, stay tuned for our next blog post.
+If you are interested in learning how to implement high-assurance code in Circom, stay tuned for our next blog post!